chasmani/Pointless/README.md

 4 new teams  -  0.29

 **Further work**
 It would be interesting to build the same model and predict the percentages mathematically.
+It would be interesting to compare this result with actual empirical data.